Chickadee

-Their name reputedly comes from the fact that their calls make a distinctive "chick-a-dee-dee-dee", though their normal call is actually "fee-bee," and the "chick-a-dee-dee-dee" call is an alarm call.
+Their name reputedly comes from the fact that their calls make a distinctive "chick-a-dee-dee-dee", though their normal call is "fee-bee", and the "chick-a-dee-dee-dee" call is an alarm call.
 The number of "dees" depends on the predator.

-The chickadee (specifically the black-capped chickadee Poecile atricapillus, formerly Parus atricapillus) is the official bird for the US states of Massachusetts and Maine, the Canadian province of New Brunswick, and the city of Calgary, Alberta.
+The chickadee (specifically the black-capped chickadee Poecile atricapillus, formerly Parus atricapillus) is the official bird for the US state of Massachusetts, the Canadian province of New Brunswick, as well as the cities of Calgary, Alberta, and Regina, Saskatchewan.
+The chickadee is also the state bird of Maine, but a species has never been specified.
+A proposed bill in 2019 would have named the black-capped chickadee as the official species for Maine, but was unanimously voted down in committee.
+The de facto species for Maine remains the black-capped.

 One holarctic species is referred to by a different name in each part of its range: grey-headed chickadee in North America and Siberian tit in Eurasia.

 Habitat

 Chickadees are native to North America, where they are very common.
 In North America, the birds are found from the East Coast to the West Coast, and from Canada to Mexico.
-The habitat that chickadees prefer is mixed deciduous or coniferous forests, parks, open woods, cottonwood groves, willow thickets, and disturbed areas.
+Chickadees' preferred habitats include mixed deciduous or coniferous forests, parks, open woods, cottonwood groves, willow thickets, and disturbed areas.